-The LINKAGE SECTION in a program is meaningful if, and only if, the called program is to function under the control of a CALL statement, and the CALL statement in the calling program contains a USING phrase.
+The LINKAGE SECTION in a program is meaningful only in a called program, and only if the CALL statement in the calling program contains a USING phrase.

-The LINKAGE SECTION describes data made available in memory from another program module, but which is to be referred to in both the calling and the called program.
+The LINKAGE SECTION describes data made available in memory from the calling program which is to be referred to in the called program.

-No space is allocated in the program for data items referenced by data-names in the Linkage Section of that program.
-Procedure Division references to such items are resolved at load time, equating the references in the called program to the location used in the calling program by passing address parameters.
-Thus, Record Description entries in the LINKAGE SECTION provide data-names by which data-areas reserved in memory by other programs may be referenced.
+No space is allocated in a program for data items referenced by data-names in the LINKAGE SECTION of that program.
+Procedure Division references to such items are resolved at execution time by equating the references in the called program to the location used in the calling program.
+Thus, Record Description entries in the LINKAGE SECTION provide data-names by which data areas reserved by other programs may be referenced.

-Data items defined in the LINKAGE SECTION of the called program may be referenced in the Procedure Division of that called program only if: they are specified as operands of the USING phrase of the Procedure Division header or are subordinate to such operands, and the called program is under the control of a CALL statement which specifies a USING phrase (see the example at the close of this section).
+Data items defined in the LINKAGE SECTION of the called program may be referenced in the Procedure Division of that called program only if:

+- They are specified as operands of the USING clause of the Procedure Division header or are subordinate to such operands, and - The called program is under the control of a CALL statement that includes a USING clause.

+See the example at the end of this section.

 The structure of the LINKAGE SECTION is that described for the WORKING-STORAGE SECTION.
 Any Record Description clause may be used to describe items in the LINKAGE SECTION except:

-- 1. The VALUE clause may only be specified for level 88 items. - 2.
-Data-names used in the LINKAGE SECTION must be unique (may not be qualified). - 3.
-The programmer must ensure proper correspondence between an argument (pointer to data) in a CALL statement and the data-name in a USING list on a subprogram Procedure header.
-Arguments and datanames must be either level 01 or level 77 items.
-(See Rule 4 about level 77 entries.) - 4.
-Items in the LINKAGE SECTION which bear no hierarchy relationship to one another need not be grouped into records.
+- The VALUE clause may only be specified for level-88 items. - Data-names used in the LINKAGE SECTION must be unique (may not be qualified). - The programmer must ensure proper correspondence between an argument in a CALL statement and the data-name in a USING list on a subprogram Procedure Division header.
+Arguments and data-names must be either level-01 or level-77 items. - Items in the LINKAGE SECTION which bear no hierarchical relationship to one another need not be grouped into records.
 These are classified and defined as noncontiguous elementary items.
-They may be defined in separate level 77 entries.

-Such Data Description entries must include a level-number 77, a dataname, and a PICTURE clause or the USAGE IS INDEX clause.
+They may be defined in separate level-77 entries.
+Such Data Description entries must include a level-number 77, a data-name, and a PICTURE clause or the USAGE IS INDEX clause.